agyonov/CryptoEx/readme.md

 I have decided to put these on a different project, mainly because Ed25519, Ed448, X25519 & X448 are still not implemented in main-stream .NET.
 So, I need to rely on third-party libraries, such as:

 - Bouncy Castle
-    - libsodium
+- *libsodium* based wrappers

 At the moment I have decided to use Bounty Castle, because it is 100% managed code and it is also performance optimized.
 The CryptoEx.Ed project has a dependency on Bounty Castle.